modernxmpp/modernxmpp/docs/client/protocol.md

 - Deprecated.
 Modern clients are switching to Jingle negotiation.
 - In the case of the recipient having multiple devices, only a single one can receive the file.
-- Does not work for sharing a file with multiple people (e.g. in a Group Chat)
+- Does not work for sharing a file with multiple people (e.g. in a group chat)
 - Only works if the recipient is online

 ## Avatars

 TODO

-## Group Chat
+## Group chat

 TODO